tea-ok/JAMK-course-review/README.md

 -   [x] Add functionality for "Academic Wishlist"
 -   [x] Add functionality for course reviews
 -   [x] Add automatic calculation of average rating for each course, and return that value when getting a single course
+-   [ ] Add sign in with Microsoft account functionality - students can sign in straight with their student account

 **Frontend**: